harikas14/Pages/docs/SMugVault-FAQ.md

 ## 🌟 General Questions

-### What is MacSMug?
+### What is SMugVault?
-MacSMug is a native macOS application that allows you to download your entire SmugMug photo library while preserving folder structure and original quality.
+SMugVault is a native macOS application that allows you to download your entire SmugMug photo library while preserving folder structure and original quality.
 It's built specifically for Mac users who want a seamless, professional experience for managing their SmugMug photo downloads.

-### How is MacSMug different from other photo downloaders?
+### How is SMugVault different from other photo downloaders?
 - **Native macOS app** - Built with SwiftUI for true Mac experience
 - **SmugMug specialized** - Designed specifically for SmugMug's API
 - **Folder preservation** - Maintains your SmugMug organization